If you’ve been considering investing in crypto, you still have options if you don’t have substantial money to put toward the venture.

 Given these tips, having low funds no longer keeps anyone from investing in cryptocurrency.
 While it’s always true that the more money you can put into an investment, the more you’ll stand to gain if it goes well, it is possible to get in on potentially profitable crypto ventures with low amounts of capital.

-There are no guarantees, as with any other investment, and thorough research is required.
+As with any other investment, there are no guarantees, and thorough research is required.